meteor/meteor/v3-docs/docs/tutorials/meteorjs3-vue3-vue-meteor-tracker.md

 By now, you should have a good understanding of working with Meteor and Vue.

 ::: info
-You can find the final version of this tutorial in our [GitHub repository](https://github.com/meteor/meteor3-vue3).
+You can find the final version of this app in our [GitHub repository](https://github.com/meteor/meteor3-vue3).
 :::

 Here are some options for what you can do next: